By Dennis Hartley

 Christmas at the Airport – Nick Lowe

-As wry and tuneful as ever at age 71, veteran pub-rocker/power-popper/balladeer Nick Lowe continues to compose, produce, record and tour.
+Wry and tuneful as ever at 72, veteran pub-rocker/power-popper/balladeer Nick Lowe continues to compose, produce, record and tour.
 This is from his 2013 Christmas album, Quality Street.
-I think a Rock and Roll Hall of Fame nomination is way overdue.
+I think a Rock and Roll Hall of Fame nomination is overdue.

 Christmas in Suburbia – The Cleaners From Venus

-Despite the fact that he has an ability to write hooky, jangly Beatle-esque pop gems in his sleep, and has been doing so for five decades, endearingly eccentric singer-musician-songwriter-poet Martin Newell (Cleaners From Venus, Brotherhood of Lizards) remains a selfishly-guarded secret by many cult-ish admirers (of which I am one).
+Despite the fact that he writes hook-laden, Beatle-esque pop gems in his sleep, and has been doing so for five decades, endearingly eccentric singer-musician-songwriter-poet Martin Newell (Cleaners From Venus, Brotherhood of Lizards) remains a selfishly-guarded secret by cult-ish admirers (of which I am one).
 But since it is the holidays, I’m feeling magnanimous-so I will share him with you now (you’re welcome).

 Christmas Wish – NRBQ